-In the 2004 financial year, Abengoa has commenced an alignment project of its Risk Management model with the conceptual framework established by the Sabarnes-Oxley (SOX) Act, with the aim of furthering the continuous enhancement of its control processes.
+In the 2004 fiscal year, Abengoa began an alignment project of its Risk Management model with the conceptual framework established by the Sarbanes-Oxley (SOX) Act, with the aim of furthering the continuous enhancement of its control processes.

-Although the aforementioned Act corresponds with the rules of obligatory fulfillment for companies and groups listed on the North American market, according to instructions from the Securities and Exchange Commission (SEC), Abengoa believes that, not only must its subsidiary Telvent GIT, S.A., listed on the NASDAQ, comply with these obligations, but all the other group companies must do so also, given that it leads to advances being made in the enhancement of control and risk mitigation processes.
+Although the aforementioned Act corresponds with the rules of obligatory compliance for companies and groups listed on the North American market, according to instructions from the Securities and Exchange Commission (SEC), Abengoa believes that, not only must its subsidiary Telvent GIT, S.A., listed on the NASDAQ, comply with these obligations, but all the other group companies must do so also, given that it leads to advances being made in the enhancement of control and risk mitigation processes.

-Nowadays, the SOX requisites are being established in all Abengoa's Business Groups, so that all the processes that affect to the different points of the situation's balance and of the result's account are being analized and documented, identifying the risks that affect the different activities that compound each process, detailing the existing control objectives in order to diminish them and its control activities to do.
-The defined procedures are interrelated to the existing Functioning Rules, so that unify the controls to the management of the businesses with the own controls for the acquisition of the financial information.
+Nowadays, the SOX requisites are being established in all of Abengoa's Business Groups, so that all the processes affecting the different points of the balance statement and profit and loss account are being analyzed and documented, identifying the risks that affect the different activities involved in each process, detailing the existing control objectives in order to reduce risks, and outlining the control activities required.
+The defined procedures are interrelated with the existing Functioning Rules, so that management controls of the businesses are aligned with self-controls for the acquisition of financial information.

-Likewise, and as part of the recommendation of the SOX, the General Control is being revised: procedures and policies, corporate culture of internal control, Ethical Codes, etc in order to adequate to the requisites of the mentioned law.
+Likewise, and as part of the recommendation of the SOX, the General Control is being revised: procedures and policies, corporate culture of internal control, Ethical Codes, etc in order to optimize alignment with the requirements of the aforementioned law.